Pillars

 How Gleap Covers the Full Feedback Stack

 Gleap is the only tool in this list that consolidates all four types of feedback.
-Users can report bugs directly from your app and Gleap automatically captures session replay, console logs, and device context.
+Users can report bugs directly from your app and Gleap automatically captures session replay, console logs, and device context—you don't need to ask clarifying questions.
 Simultaneously, you're deploying NPS and CSAT surveys at contextual moments, collecting in-app feedback, and managing a feature request board.
 All of this funnels into one inbox where your team triages, prioritizes, and closes the loop.

 The platform is SOC 2 Type II certified, which matters for enterprises that need security assurance.
 It works on web and mobile (iOS and Android), so you're capturing feedback from your entire user base.
 Video calling is built into the chat widget, making it easy to escalate to a real person when a survey or feedback reveals a support need.
-The consolidated feedback portal lets users see the status of their requests in real-time.
+The consolidated feedback portal lets users see the status of their requests in real-time, reducing the "when will my request be fixed?" support load.

-Gleap starts at $19/month with a free tier.
-For SaaS companies that want to see the complete picture of customer needs — bugs, sentiment, requests, and behavior — without switching between five tools, Gleap eliminates that friction and cost.
+Gleap offers a free trial with no credit card required—Teams plans start at $119/month and Enterprise at $799/month.
+For SaaS companies that want to see the complete picture of customer needs—bugs, sentiment, requests, and behavior—without switching between five tools, Gleap eliminates that friction and cost.
+Survey features, bug reporting, and feature management all live in one unified platform.

 Related Guides